ngranback/javascript-challenge/README.md

 # javascript-challenge

 ### Filtering UFO Data
 The website includes 5 filters.
+Any or all of the filters can be used at once.

 Shape and Country are filtered by dropdown list due to their limited choices.

 The rest are filtered by text input.
 Date includes an example to show the format of date that is required.
 State can accept lower or uppercase entries.